areltfc/System-V-IPCs-Code-Sample/README.md

 #### _The program keeps rambling about a semaphore / shared memory segment / message queue already created_

+This means that the path trains was given is already under use by one or several IPC(s).
+There may be several causes:
+- The path is used as a key by a different program.
+Simply select another.
+- If you have not modified the code and the statement above is false, then an error occurred while creating one of the IPC. during a previous launch of trains.
+Look below to see what you can do.
-**If you have modified the code**, then the likeliest cause is that you have forgotten to remove an IPC.
+- If you have modified the code and the first statement is false, the second may still be true.
+Or, you have modified the handling of IPCs and forgotten to remove one.
+Look below to see what you can do.

 You can see your current IPCs with the shell command
 ```sh
 ipcs